Here is how to paint a deck with a list of tools you’ll need for deck painting at the bottom.

 Two recommendations for two budgets:

-- The best non-commercial paint sprayer today is hands down the Graco17D889.
-It’s pricey but will last a lifetime with proper care
+- The best non-commercial paint sprayer today is hands down the Graco 390.
+It’s pricey but will last a lifetime with proper care.
+We have an entire post all about sprayers for 3 different budgets.

-- The budget choice is the Wagner Spray Tech.
+- The budget choice is the Wagner Flexio 590.
 It has a very reasonable price for what you get.

 If and when you need parts, (the tips do wear out) you can find them easily if you go with a major brand.